Nutterules/ZettelKasten/Statistics definitions.md

 				- guarentees proportional representation of the substrata within the population
 			- cons:
 				- must have prior knowledge of substrata and be able to accurately define those groups
-				- sampling within these substrata has the same cons
+				- sampling within these substrata has the same cons as simple random sampling

 2 different types of variables
 - 2 subsections